Why and how did business telephony requirements evolve?

 Hosted PBX VoIP (Cloud)

 (There is a difference between Cloud and Hosted PBX – A Hosted PBX is a physical pbx that you pay for and you host in a data center or it is hosted on your behalf.
 You are still responsible for it and have to pay it off or rent it.
 A Cloud PBX is an elastic software environment, where the resources are shared and utilised far more effectively, and resultantly is far more cost effective for the end user.
-A Cloud PBX will typically offer more redundancy and disaster recovery measures as a hosted pbx is a single box and is a single point of failure. )
+A Cloud PBX will typically offer more redundancy and disaster recovery measures as a cloud hosted pbx is a single box and is a single point of failure. )

 Cloud telephony replaces the physical hardware required to run information technology infrastructure with software systems.
 The telecommunication applications, switching and storage are all hosted by a third-party.
 These are easily accessed over the internet.